Understanding And Managing Relationship Anxiety

 Self-silencing as a coping mechanism

 Self-silencing is a coping mechanism where individuals limit their self-expression to avoid conflict or rejection.
-This behavior can cause resentment and distance in the partnership, and it may lead to poor mental health and physical health outcomes.
-Prioritizing your partner's needs over your own can lead to feelings of self-betrayal and contribute to negative thoughts in a relationship.
+This behavior can cause resentment and distance in the partnership, and it may lead to poor mental and physical health outcomes.
+Prioritizing your partner's needs over your own needs can lead to feelings of self-betrayal and contribute to negative thoughts in a relationship.

 Evaluate the circumstances